Anthropic just launched managed agents. Here’s why I’d still use n8n.

 A practical framework: three levels of data sensitivity

 When I think about where to run an agentic workflow in a business context, I always start from the data, not the tool.
-Specifically, I think in terms of three sensitivity levels.
+I think in terms of three sensitivity levels.

 What Anthropic’s move actually signals